“Hide not your talents. They for use were made. What’s a sundial in the shade?”

 - Research and planning skills include: analysis, brainstorming, coordinating events, focusing on details, forecasting, goal setting, information gathering, organizing, problem solving, record keeping.

 - Interpersonal skills include: coaching, conflict resolution, crisis management , delegating responsibility, handling complaints, motivating, team building.

 - Leadership skills include: dealing with change, decision-making, enforcing policies, ethics, implementation, management, persuasion, time management and training.

 Do you recognize yourself as having any of these abilities?
 Have others repeatedly pointed it out to you that you are good in any of these areas?
 If you’re not sure, you could take one of the strengthfinder tests offered by Gallup.
-“Strengths-Based Leadership,” “Teach With Your Strengths,” and “Strengths Based Selling” are useful tools for boss’s, educators and salespeople.
+“Strengths-Based Leadership” is a useful tool for boss’s, educators and salespeople.
 You could also try the strength assessment test put out by the Dept. of Positive Psychology at University of Pennsylvania, It’s a free, online, scientifically validate survey of character strengths.

 The tests could help you define your strengths and identify a work setting and a job where you’ll thrive.

 Positive Character Traits

 Try writing down all your positive character traits.
 If you have trouble composing a list, start by recalling what others have said about you including parents, professors, employers and friends.
 Are you patient?
 Can you think of times you’ve worked with a person to help them achieve their goals where it required more time and energy than you initially thought?
 Are you creative?
 Do you initiate novel ideas and follow through with them to achieve results?
 Are you a person that others come to for advice?